 Chapter 4: Dvaita Viveka – Discrimination of Duality

 An unconscious condition of the desires is not an absence of desires.
-If we are unable to think properly and we are in a stasis, the mind is unable to think and it has withdrawn all its activity and adjourned its processes.
-When this happens to the mind, it does not follow that the desires also have gone.
+If we are unable to think properly and we are in a stasis—the mind is unable to think, and it has withdrawn all its activity and adjourned its processes—it does not follow that the desires also have gone.
 The potential of the desires to manifest themselves in active operation has been postponed for a future suitable condition.
-Therefore, manorajya, what is called building castles in the air, is also to be considered as equally harmful.
-It is potentially harmful.
+Therefore, manorajya, what is called building castles in the air, is also to be considered as equally harmful because it is potentially harmful.

-Bhagavan Sri Krishna mentions this fact in the second chapter of the Bhagavad Gita.
-What does he say?
+Bhagavan Sri Krishna mentions this fact in the Second Chapter of the Bhagavadgita.
 That is quoted here in the following verses of the Panchadasi.

 Dhyātyato viṣayān-puṁsaḥ saṁgas-teṣūpa-jāyate, saṁgāṭ-saṁjāyate kāmaḥ kāmāṭ-krodho’bhijāyate (60).
 When we think of some object, there is a desire to go near it.
 Saṁgāṭ-saṁjāyate kāmaḥ: Nearness creates desire.
 Kāmāṭ-krodho’bhijāyate: Anger follows every kind of desire.